top of page

 If visiting San Antonio, and you're interested in Texas history, this is a must see.
 This iconic structure dates back to the early 1700's.

 Back in the day when France and Spain were colonizing large portions of the New World, there were constant boundary disputes between these two super powers.
-While France colonized most of the middle of New World, Spain was colonizing northern Mexico and the New World's southern rim.
+While France colonized most of the middle of this new world, Spain was colonizing northern Mexico and the new world's southern rim.

 To prevent the French from encroaching onto their territory, Spain decided to establish a string of forts (presidios) and missions.
 The goal of these missions were to teach the indigenous population how to become good Spanish citizens.
 They were taught the Spanish language and skills such as weaving, farming, masonry, and metal-working along with the tenets of the Catholic faith.
 While the Spanish were welcomed by many of the indigenous people, others saw them as invaders, necessitating thick exterior walls around the compound.